Group Members Wanted: See Open Positions

-Congratulations to Surendra Shrestha on securing a Sussman Fellowship.
-Surendra will spend summer 2018 at NCAR in Boulder, CO with the group of Dr. Gordon Bonan learning CLM / CESM and considering innovations that would allow us to explore the climate and water resource impacts of forest disturbances, including harvesting, wildfires, beetle outbreaks, and such.
+Congratulations to Surendra Shrestha on securing a Sussman Fellowship supporting a summer in residence at the National Center for Atmospheric Research (NCAR) in Boulder, CO.
+Surendra worked within the group of Dr. Gordon Bonan to learn the Community Earth System Model (CESM) with the goal of developing innovations to the global climate model framework that will enable us to explore the climate and water resource impacts of forest disturbances, including harvesting, wildfires, and beetle outbreaks.

 Congratulations to Yu Zhou on successfully completing qualifying exams and dissertation proposal stages of her PhD pursuit.

 Congrats to Yu Zhou for being selected to attend a May short course on New Advances in Land Carbon Cycle Modeling hosted by Yiqi Luo’s EcoLab of the Center for Ecosystem Science and Society at Northern Arizona University.

 A Busy AGU Fall Meeting: Our group presented several papers, hosted a session and side meetings for the NACP Science Implementation Plan, and joined the ACT-America Project Meeting.

 Great meetings lately, including the 10th International Carbon Dioxide Conference in August 2017, Interlaken, Switzerland and the FIA Science Meeting in October 2017, Park City, UT, where Dr. Williams presented an invited talk.

 Welcome to incoming PhD student Surendra Shrestha and congratulations on being awarded Clark’s Libbey Fellowship in Earth System Science.
 Surendra joins us from University of Georgia’s M.S. program in Forest Resources.
 He brings expertise in hydrologic and land-atmosphere impacts of land cover and use change.